 This scam is very real, and while this article is quite long, I recommend you read it all the way through.
 I even have a few recommendations for the National Association of Realtors to significantly reduce the ease of running this scam.

 Here is one version of the “For Rent Scam” I found, just yesterday:

-Craigslist caught this http://cedarrapids.craigslist.org/apa/1638375669.html link and took it down; but how many people saw it before it was caught?
+Craigslist caught this one and took the link (http://cedarrapids.craigslist.org/apa/1638375669.html) down, but how many people saw it before it was caught?

 If you use Microsoft’s Internet Explorer to access web sites, and you use Google to search, this listing can still be found with the use of advance search settings and using the “Page Preview” option.
 This is because the URL has already been indexed by Google’s web crawlers and indexing tools.